What is the purpose of the Transport Safety Investigation Act?

 The Transport Safety Investigation Act 2003 (TSI Act) originally commenced operation on 1 July 2003.
 It underwent significant amendment on 1 July 2009.

-The TSI Act establishes the establishes the Australian Transport Safety Bureau (ATSB) as an independent Commonwealth Statutory agency.
+The TSI Act establishes the Australian Transport Safety Bureau (ATSB) as an independent Commonwealth Statutory agency.
 The TSI Act consolidates best practice powers of investigation in the aviation and marine modes of transport and under this new legislation also applies them to rail.